How Caustica works

 Caustica is a tool for easily visualizing strong gravitational lensing, named after the term used by 17th century mathematicians for the curves onto which refracted light rays converge, which were capable of burning objects.

-The Caustica interface: lensed-image panel, redshift axis, plane panels, and controls.
-The Caustica interface: lensed-image panel, redshift axis, plane panels, and controls.
+The Caustica interface: lensed-image panel, redshift timeline, and control tabs.
+The Caustica interface: lensed-image panel, redshift timeline, and control tabs.

 The Caustica interface recreating a zigzag lens configuration.
-The image panel shows the lensed view; the redshift axis and plane panels hold the lens and source objects.
+The image panel shows the lensed view; the redshift timeline below it and the Scene tab on the right hold the lens and source objects.

 Quick start

-6. Save and load configurations using the Save YAML / Load YAML buttons at the bottom of the Settings tab.
-The file stores all planes, objects, and parameters along with the full view state, so a loaded config reproduces the same picture: field of view, active quantity, per-quantity color mapping, contour spacing, the critical-curve and point-source resolution, and the overlay toggles.
-Any setting absent from a file (for instance one saved by an older version) loads at its default value.
+7. Save and load configurations using the Save / Load buttons in the top bar, next to the preset dropdown (on phones they move into the top bar’s overflow menu, which also holds Docs, Tour, the shortcut reference, and the theme toggle, keeping undo / redo and presets on a single row).
+The file stores all planes, objects, and parameters along with the full view state, so a loaded config reproduces the same picture: field of view, active quantity, per-quantity color mapping, contour spacing, the critical-curve resolution, point-source grid density, and render scale, and the overlay and ruler toggles.
+Any setting absent from a file loads at its default value.

 Keyboard shortcuts